-- Do NOT place any objects or equipment on top of the unit. - Do NOT sit, climb or stand on the unit.
+- Do NOT place any objects or equipment on top of the - Do NOT sit, climb or stand on the unit.

-• Units are marked with the following symbol:
+Units are marked with the following symbol:

 This means that electrical and electronic products may NOT be mixed with unsorted household waste.
-Do NOT try to dismantle the system yourself: the dismantling of the system, treatment of the refrigerant, of oil and of other parts MUST be done by an authorised installer and MUST comply with applicable legislation.
+Do NOT try to dismantle the system yourself: dismantling the system, treatment of the refrigerant, of oil and of other parts MUST be done by an authorised installer and MUST comply with applicable legislation.